wct1260488598/wctyolov5.11/README.md

 ## Introduction

-In this work, we proposed a novel method for driver distraction behavior detection, termed as **SL-DDBD**.
-Self-supervised learning framework for masked image modeling.
-The structure-improved swin transformer was used as an encoder.
-Extended SF3 dataset using multiple methods of data augmentation strategies.
-Selected the best masking strategy.
+Just a easy test

-More detailed can be found in our [arxiv](https://arxiv.org/ftp/arxiv/papers/2306/2306.00543.pdf) paper.
+More detailed can be found in [github](https://github.com/ultralytics/yolov5) code.

 ## Main Results